blevinstein/SRAsteroids/README.md

 - add light pulses

-- replace List of Timeline with List of Object/Entity/Asteroid/? in SRAsteroids

 - remove objects when timeline is in past; requires adding object abstraction

-- traditional asteroids requires bounded environment; lorentz contractions break naive implementation of wrapping at boundaries.
-Different game mechanic in infinite space?
-Different wrapping implementation?
-Temporal limits (e.g. asteroids are fast but short-lived?)

-- IMPORTANT: seenBy exhibits weird behavior, not sure if buggy or just not intuitive.
-Need to determine whether it can be built on top of, or whether I should use concurrentWith, which is less physically accurate, but more stable.

 - implement a lazy physics engine, RK4?
 - implement WorldView : the position of all objects in a simulation, as seen by a particular